 |Total Semester Hours||12|

-Students interested in declaring a certificate in Entrepreneurship need to complete an Intra University Transfer Request form with their academic advisor.
-Students must meet course prerequisites to enroll in WCBA courses, including a minimum 2.5 GPA for upper level business courses.
-WCBA courses must be completed with the grade of a "C" or higher and cannot be taken credit/no credit.
+Students interested in declaring a certificate in Entrepreneurship need to complete and Intra University Transfer Request form with their academic advisor.
+Student must meet course prerequisites to enroll in WCBA courses, including a minimum 2.5 overall GPA for upper level business courses.
+WCBA courses must be completed with the grade of "C" or higher and cannot be taken credit/no credit.